abadid/cmsc424-spring2018/project3/readme.md

 In addition to editing ./build.sh, we want to add a link to the new page in the header bar of the site.
 In header.tag under WEB-INF/tags, add
 ```<li><a href="your url for the jsp page">Whatever you want the link to say</a></li> ``` so that you can navigate to the page from the header.

-## **Part 7 (Optional): Deploying to AWS (4 extra credit points)**
+## **Part 7 (Optional): Deploying to AWS (2 extra credit points)**

 More likely than not, you will have to work with a database in the cloud at some point in the future.
-Here we give you the opportunity to deploy your MatchMaker application to the cloud and get to work with cloud databases a little bit.
-Note that you can sign up for a free tier trial to use AWS with a new account to avoid paying for the service.
+Here we give you the opportunity to deploy your MatchMaker application to the cloud, turn it into a publicly accessible Website, and get to work with cloud databases a little bit.
+Note that you can sign up for a free tier trial to use AWS with a new account; however Amazon may charge money to deploy this app.
+However, you can apply for free Amazon credit as a student (https://www.awseducate.com/Registration) that should cover the costs of the initial deployment.
+Please note that this application process may take several days for them to get back to you.

  Follow these steps to do this: